Ntoroko: Overview

 Ntoroko is a small town officially Called Kanara Town Council on the southern shores of Mwitanzige/ Lake Albert.
 The town sits at an altitude of 623 meters, above sea level.
 The predominant ethnicities in the town are the Batooro/Batuku and the Bakonzo.
 However other ethnicities coexist with them including the Bamba/Babwisi Bakiga, Banyoro and the Banyarwanda.
 Ntoroko was elevated to a town council and officially renamed Kanara Town Council when Ntoroko District, in July 2010, was created from Bundibugyo District.

 Points of interest

-The following points of interest are found in or near Ntoroko: (a) SDV Transami Ntoroko (b) the offices of Kanara Town Council (c) Ntoroko Central Market, the largest source of fresh produce in the town (d) the southern shores of Lake Albert (e) the mouth of river Wasa (f) the Muziizi escuary (g) Tooro Semliki Wildlife reserve (h) Semliki Safari Lodge (i) Ntoroko peninsular and beach (j) Kijura-Muziizi escarpment, John Baruga recreation center, Sande Kitebere refreshment center and a hospitable population.
+The following points of interest are found in or near Ntoroko: (a) SDV Transami Ntoroko (b) the offices of Kanara Town Council (c) Ntoroko Central Market, the largest source of fresh produce in the town (d) the southern shores of Lake Albert (e) the mouth of river Wasa (f) the Muziizi escuary (g) Tooro Semliki Wildlife reserve (h) Semliki Safari Lodge (i) Ntoroko peninsular and beach (j) Kijura-Muziizi escarpment, John Baruga recreation center, Sande Kitebere refreshment center, WhatsApp Bar and lodge, Lake Albert Safari Lodge and a hospitable population.